gc1011250/CSGORadar/README.md

 You will have to update the addresses and offsets in the main.cpp file for it to work.
 The addresses can be found here: https://github.com/frk1/hazedumper/blob/master/csgo.cs.
 You will probably also have to change the COM port for it to work which is also in the main.cpp file.
+I did tape off one row and one column in order to have a center point.

 When it's working it should look something like this.